matthewgouyer/URLchemy/README.md

    On macOS/Linux:
       source .venv/bin/activate

+Now open a new terminal window and complete the following steps:

-3. Install the dependencies.
+## 3. Install the dependencies.
 pip install -r requirements.txt

-4. Run the following command to start the server:
+## 4. Run the following command to start the server:

 uvicorn backend.main:app --reload